OpenCilk/www.opencilk.org/src/posts/2022-05-20-what-the-is-parallelism-anyhow.md

 ## Span

 The second important measure is span, which is the longest path of dependences in the dag.
 The span of the dag in the figure is 9, which corresponds to the path 1→ 2 → 3→ 6 → 7 → 8 → 11→ 12 → 18.
 This path is sometimes called the critical path of the dag, and span is sometimes referred to in the literature as critical-path length.
-Since the span is the theoretically fastest time the dag could be executed on a computer with an infinite number of processors (assuming no overheads for communication, scheduling, etc.), we denote it by T∞.
+Since the span is the theoretically fastest time the dag could be executed on a computer with an infinite number of processors (assuming no overheads for communication, scheduling, etc.), we denote it by T<sub>∞</sub>.

 Like work, span also provides a bou…, uhhh, Law on P-processor execution time: